SpinaCMS/Spina/README.md

 Run the installer to start the setup process:

-    rails g spina:install
+    rails g spina:install [--silent]

 The installer will help you create your first user.

+Or, if you choose the optional `--silent` option, following default will apply :

+- Site Name : MySite
+- Theme : default
+- User : admin@domain.com
+- Password : password

 Then start `rails s` and access Spina at `/admin`.